“There is perhaps no more bewildering and controversial problem than the meaning of meaning.” – Ernest Cassirer, An Essay on Man.

 Let’s take these individually.
 Function is the fulfilling of some role or purpose.
 A good example is the kidney which functions to clean the blood of toxic substances for the health of an animal.
 Value, meaning merit or worth, is exemplified by a college education with its many intangible benefits.
 Viability refers to the implicit assumption that its referent has the ability to fulfill its role.
 A flower needs to be large enough, last long enough, and have the necessary parts for pollination by an insect to be possible.

 Meaning also alludes to justification.
-A bridge across a river without connecting roads or paths, may have a function for a chance crossing need, but is unlikely to be justified.
+A bridge across a river without connecting roads or paths, may have a function for a chance crossing need, but is unlikely to be justified, and might be viewed as absurd or unnecessary.
 Intention is often seen as a criterion of meaning, that is, the aim of the originator or creator instantiates meaning into a thing.
 For instance we presume a work of art has ‘meaning’ by virtue of it being the intentional creation of the artist.
 A final feature of meaning is the finding of relevance to some external entity or absolute standard.
 A newspaper review of a non-existent movie would fail to meet this criterion while a textbook of mathematics has meaning as demonstration of its abstract principles.

 The requirement to meet all, some, or only one of these criteria for meaning to apply is subjective rather than absolute, and may depend on the circumstance.
 Next time we see how these criteria apply to the universe and reality.

 1Klemke, E.D. (editor), The Meaning of Life.
 Oxford University Press, New York, 2000.
 ISBN 0-19-512703-X, page 285.